Projects

 • Leading with Purpose: Principles That Shape Success

 I’ve been searching for the right topic for my next blog post, which would offer relevance and valuable insights.
 As my role has evolved in recent months, I’ve gained a deeper understanding of leadership and what it truly means to be a leader.
 While I’ve held various leadership positions in the past, it’s only now, with the opportunity to reflect, that I’ve crystallized my beliefs about what constitutes strong leadership traits.
-Working at Nomad has exposed me to exceptional technical and people leaders whose collaboration has helped shape my leadership principles.
+Working as a lead software engineer has exposed me to exceptional technical and people leaders whose collaboration has helped shape my leadership principles.
 This blog post aims to share these principles and provide my perspective on their significance.

 • What's in the .git folder